WFP-VAM/prism-app/README.md

 ### Committing Code

 By default, a pre-commit hook is defined to run linting tasks on all _staged_ code before allowing a commit.
 This occurs using the [lint-staged](https://github.com/okonet/lint-staged) package, and can be configured in `./package.json#lint-staged`.
 The precommit task can be run manually using `yarn precommit`.

+### Creating pull request and deploying on Surge

+By default, everytime a pull request is created, a CI/CD pipeline will run tests and deploy the code on a surge page (http://prism-[pr number].surge.sh).
+To specify a country that the build will be run on, in the Pull request title you can add:
+COUNTRY-[country name]- to the PR title for example:
+COUNTRY-cambodia-test pull request.